Iwan: Iwan of Khosrau

-The most famous example of a Sasanian iwan is the Taq-i Kisra ("Iwan of Khosrau"), part of a palace complex in Mada'in, which is the only visible remaining structure of the ancient Sasanian capital of Ctesiphon.
+The most famous example of a Sasanian iwan is the Taq Kasra ("Iwan of Khosrau"), part of a palace complex in Mada'in, which is the only visible remaining structure of the ancient Sasanian capital of Ctesiphon.
 It is near the modern town of Salman Pak, Iraq, on the Tigris River about twenty-five miles south of Baghdad.
 Construction began during the reign of Khosrau I after a campaign against the Eastern Romans in 540 AD.
 The arched iwan hall, open on the facade side, was about 37 meters high 26 meters across and 50 meters long, the largest vault ever constructed at the time.
 Early photographs and 19th-century drawings show that the remaining part of the hall has reduced since then.

-The dating for the Taq-i Kisra has been debated throughout history; however, a variety of documents detailing the arrival of Byzantine sculptors and architects sent by the Byzantine Emperor Justinian, suggest that the correct date for the construction is around 540 CE.
-The 540 date suggests that the construction of the Taq-i Kisra, and perhaps Justinian's “help” was in response to the victory of Sasanian king Khosrau I over Antioch in 540, which is depicted in the mosaics decorating the interior of the Taq-i Kisra.
-The Taq-i Kisra was finally demolished for the most part by al-Mansur, who reused the bricks to build his palace complex.
+The dating for the Taq Kasra has been debated throughout history; however, a variety of documents detailing the arrival of Byzantine sculptors and architects sent by the Byzantine Emperor Justinian, suggest that the correct date for the construction is around 540 CE.
+The 540 date suggests that the construction of the Taq Kasra, and perhaps Justinian's “help” was in response to the victory of Sasanian king Khosrau I over Antioch in 540, which is depicted in the mosaics decorating the interior of the Taq Kasra.
+The Taq Kasra was finally demolished for the most part by al-Mansur, who reused the bricks to build his palace complex.